apache/parquet-format/VariantEncoding.md

 }
 ```

-There are no restrictions on the repetition of Variant groups (required, optional, or repeated).
+The `VARIANT` annotation places no additional restrictions on the repetition of Variant groups, but repetition may be restricted by containing types (such as `MAP` and `LIST`).
 The Variant group name is the name of the Variant column.

 ## Metadata encoding